Who is Guru or Teacher?

 “A good teacher is conductors and the class is their orchestra.
 All students play different instruments and at varying proficiencies.
 A teacher’s job is to develop skills and make these instruments come to life as a coherent whole to make music.

-- having a passion for it, and conveying that passion to everyone, most importantly to your students.
+- Having a passion for the subject, and conveying that passion to students.

-- practical oneself in the field, talking to, consulting with, and assisting practitioners, and liaising with their communities.
+- Bridging the gap between theory and practice.
+Practical in the field.
+Talking to, consulting with, and assisting practitioners, and liaising with their communities.

-- being flexible, fluid, experimenting, and having the confidence to react and adjust to changing circumstances.
+- Being flexible and can react and adjust to changing circumstances.
 Adaptable – Making changes to lessons or activities on the fly because of an unforeseen situation or problem.

-- entertaining? humor fun, experiencing pleasure Joyful – Coming to class each day in a good mood, excited, and enthusiastic about doing your job.
+- Entertaining?
+Humor, fun, Joyful – Coming to class each day in a good mood, excited, and enthusiastic about doing your job.

-- thankless hours of grading, designing or redesigning courses, and preparing materials to further enhance instruction.
+- Prepared for hours of grading, designing or redesigning courses, and preparing materials to further enhance instruction.
+Accountable for results.